-Chapter Review Questions
+Review Questions - Section 2

-6. Selected information from the accounts of Row Co. at December 31, Year 4, follows: Total income since incorporation = \$420,000; Total cash dividends paid = \$130,000; Total value of property dividends distributed = \$30,000; Excess of proceeds over cost of treasury stock sold, accounted for using the cost method = \$110,000.
-In its December 31, Year 4, financial statements, what amount should Row Co. report as
+- 7. Selected information from the accounts of Row Co. at December 31, Year 4, follows: Total income since incorporation = \$420,000; Total cash dividends paid = \$130,000; Total value of property dividends distributed = \$30,000; Excess of proceeds over cost of treasury stock sold, accounted for using the cost method = \$110,000.
+In its December 31, Year 4, financial statements, what amount should Row Co. report as retained earnings?

+- A. \$260,000

+- B. \$290,000

+- C. \$370,000

+- D. \$400,000

+- 8. When a company declares a cash dividend, retained earnings is decreased by the amount of the dividend on the date of \\\\\

+- A. Declaration.

+- B. Record.

+- C. Payment.

+- D. Declaration or record, whichever is earlier.

+- 9. A corporation issuing stock should charge retained earnings for the market value of the shares issued for which of the following events?

+- A. Employee stock bonus

+- B. Pooling of interests

+- C. 10% stock dividend

+- D. 2-for-1 stock split

-- 9. A company declared a cash dividend on its common stock in December 2001, payable in January 2X13.
-Retained earnings will - A. Increase on the date of declaration.
+- 10 A company declared a cash dividend on its common stock in December 20X1, payable in January 20X2.
+What will happen to retained earnings?

+- A. Increase on the date of declaration

-- B. Not be affected on the date of declaration. - C. Not be affected on the date of payment. - D. Decrease on the date of payment. - 10.
-Band Co. uses the equity method to account for its investment in Guard, Inc. common stock.
-How should Band record a 2% stock dividend received from Guard? - A. As dividend revenue at Guard's carrying amount of the stock. - B. As dividend revenue at the market value of the stock. - C. As a reduction in the total cost of Guard stock owned. - D. As a memorandum entry reducing the unit cost of all Guard stock owned.
+- B. Not be affected on the date of declaration

+- C. Not be affected on the date of payment

+- D. Decrease on the date of payment

+- 11. Band Co. uses the equity method to account for its investment in Guard, Inc. common stock.
+How should Band record a 2% stock dividend received from Guard? - A. As dividend revenue at Guard's carrying amount of the stock - B. As dividend revenue at the market value of the stock - C. As a reduction in the total cost of Guard stock owned - D. As a memorandum entry reducing the unit cost of all Guard stock owned - 12.
+Watson Inc. has several contingently convertible securities.
+Which of the following is NOT something that Watson Inc. should disclose about these securities? - A. Events that would result in the conversion - B. Conversion rights - C. A description of resulting derivative transactions - D. The corporate strategy for convertible securities